mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/addons/helmv2-to-v3-migration/index.md

 konvoy deploy addons
 ```

-The reason for these failures is because there are limitations on the size of large configmaps in the migration of Helm v2 to Helm v3.
+These failures happen because there are limitations on the size of large configmaps in the migration of Helm v2 to Helm v3.

 ## Related information